Serginho (footballer, born 1996)

-Sérgio Daniel Sousa Silva (born 10 October 1996) known as Serginho, is a Portuguese footballer who plays for Gondomar on loan from UD Oliveirense as a forward.
+Sérgio Daniel Sousa Silva (born 10 October 1996) known as Serginho, is a Portuguese footballer who plays for AD Marco 09 as a right winger.

 Football career

 On 9 December 2015, Serginho made his professional debut with Oliveirense in a 2015–16 Segunda Liga match against Feirense.

 UD Oliveirense announced on 31 January 2019, that they had loaned out Serginho to Gondomar, so he could get some more playing time.